 Joseph E. Ibberson Conservation Area

-Information on nearby attractions is available from the PA Hershey Harrisburg Regional Visitors Bureau. www.pacapitalregions.com
+Information on nearby attractions is available from the Hershey Harrisburg Regional Visitors Bureau. www.visithersheyharrisburg.org

-Fort Hunter Mansion and Park: Along PA 443 north of Harrisburg, this 40-acre Dauphin County park was a settlement fort in the 1750s during the French and Indian war.
-The park has playgrounds, picnic areas and tours of the mansion.
-717-599-5751 www.forthunter.org
+Fort Hunter Mansion and Park: Along PA 443 north of Harrisburg, this 40-acre Dauphin County park was a settlement fort in the 1750s during the French and Indian War.
+The park has playgrounds, picnic areas and tours of the mansion. www.forthunter.org

-Boyd Big Tree Conservation Area: One mountain range to the south is Boyd Big Tree Conservation Area, one of the newest Pennsylvania state parks.
+Boyd Big Tree Conservation Area: One mountain range to the south is Boyd Big Tree Preserve Conservation Area.
 Large trees of numerous species are scattered throughout the area, which provides habitat for deep forests birds, especially warblers.
 The large field is filled with blooming butterfly weed in late-July and early-August and attracts many butterflies.

-City of Harrisburg: The historic capital of Pennsylvania has many attractions, including: PA State Museum, State Capitol, Governor’s Mansion, Whitaker Center for Science and the Arts, National Civil War Musuem and other attractions.
+City of Harrisburg: The historic capital of Pennsylvania has many attractions, including: PA State Museum, State Capitol, Governor’s Mansion, Whitaker Center for Science and the Arts, National Civil War Museum and other attractions.

 Maps and Downloadables

 Below are many of the maps and publications for this park.
 You can read them or download them and might need special software (all free) to view the publications.

 You must have the free Adobe Reader to view the maps and brochures that are in pdf format (.pdf).

 Alternate versions of the text of the brochures are in rich text and text formats.
 Click on the files to view them.
 To download (.rtf) files: